This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 will not work and cant be done, despite the fact

-that virtually every old slate roof in America is decked
+that virtually every older slate roof in America is decked

 This leaves the